collabdotcloud/docs.st.collab.cloud/docs/admin/admin-org.md

 ## Logging into the Administration Console

-Administrators can log into the _ThreeThirds Collaboration Admin_ app by clicking the Cog icon in the top right of the screen in the Header Banner.
+Administrators can log into the _ThreeThirds Collaboration Admin_ app by clicking the Admin App(Cog icon) in the bottom left of the screen in the left sidebar.
-In some browsers the icon does not show up on initial load, this is a bug we are workign on with HCL.
-A refresh brings it back.

 ![Admin Link](/assets/images/screen-shots/admin/admin-cog.png)